michaelge21/michaelge21/README.md

 I want to have a solid understanding of the past, present, and future of web development.
 Ideally, I'll always be learning beyond the "right now".

 ## In one year,
 I want to work at a company or studio that invests into the inexperienced.
-Ideally, they implement consistent feedback cycles, effective mentorship, and adequate time to absorb concepts.
+Ideally, I build durable skills through iterative, formative feedback.

 ## In one day,
 I need to figure out what's for lunch.
 Ideally, something that involves pork belly and rice.